 - 2.1.1 Anglia Route currently has 771 level crossings, where the public, landowners, contractors, passengers and/or statutory undertakers cross, or could cross, the railway on the level.
-There are 233 level crossings in the highway authority area of Cambridgeshire, covered by this Order. - 2.1.2 Level crossings are complex systems developed over nearly two centuries.
-There are many combinations of public and private rights of way crossing the railway, as well as a wide range of level crossing furniture and technology associated with them.
-Private vehicular crossings (occupation or accommodation crossings, depending on whether a road pre-existed the railway's construction) will tend to comprise latched vehicular gates and a deck to enable passage across the railway.
-There may also be telephones to contact the signaller and/or miniature stop lights to warn of an approaching train.
-Signage at the crossing provides basic instructions.
-The user is expected to use reasonable vigilance to satisfy themselves that no trains are approaching before they start to cross the railway.
-There are 286 User Worked Crossings or UWCs (of all types) on the Anglia route and 10 UWCs included in this Order. - 2.1.3 Public footpath and bridleway level crossings tend to have stiles, kissing gates, or self-closing gates in the railway boundary.
+There are 188 level crossings in the highway authority area of Suffolk, of which 23 are included in this Order. - 2.1.2 Level crossings are complex systems developed over nearly two centuries.
+There are many combinations of public and private rights of way crossing the railway, as well as a wide range of level crossing furniture and technology associated with them. - Public footpath and bridleway level crossings tend to have stiles, 2.1.3 kissing gates, or self-closing gates in the railway boundary.
 All bridleway crossings have decks, as do most, but not all, footpaths.
 Some footpath and bridleway crossings are protected by whistle boards: train drivers are instructed to sound their horn at a set distance from the crossing to warn potential crossing users of their train's approach.
-4 level crossings in this Order are protected by whistle boards.
+3 level crossings in this Order are protected by whistle boards.
 Steps or ramps may be provided on railway land if there is a cutting or embankment to ascend or descend.
 Signage at the crossing provides instructions to users relevant to the type of crossing.
 Users must observe the available information at the decision point before deciding whether to cross the railway.
 These types of crossings are generally known as FPS (footpath with stile), FPK (footpath with kissing gate) or FPG/FPW (footpath or bridleway with gate/wicket gate).
-There are 297 public footpath and bridleway crossings on the Anglia route and 16 are included in this Order.
+There are 311 public footpath, bridleway and byway crossings on the Anglia route, 87 of which are in Suffolk, and 22 of which are in this Order.
+This Order also contains one permissive footpath level crossing, making a total of 23 crossings in this Order.